RCampbellYYC/lighthouse-mid-term-project/README.md

 <br />

 **Data Exploration**
-* There are a few different data exploration notebooks for each team member exploration
+* There are a few different data exploration notebooks for each team members exploration
 * The approach was to generally look at the whole dataset and the data tables were divided amongst team member to be looked into.
 <br />